WORK VISAS

 1. Temporary Residence Transition stream:

-• Applicant who was employed full-time in Australia in the approved TSS nominated position for a total period of 3 years in the 4 years immediately before lodging the nomination application, unless for 457 visa holders or exempt
+• Applicant who was employed full-time in Australia in an approved nominated position for a total period of 2 years in the 3 years immediately before lodging the nomination application

 1. Direct Entry stream: